quartzjer/pennybank/spec.md

 The value of every bitcoin is backed by the current [difficulty](https://en.bitcoin.it/wiki/Difficulty), which reduces to a number of hashes-per-satoshi ([example formula](http://bitcoin.stackexchange.com/questions/12013/how-many-hashes-create-one-bitcoin/12030#12030).
 Currently, the difficulty of [40007470271.271](https://bitcoinwisdom.com/bitcoin/difficulty) is based on the rate of 270,591,326 GH/s, which results in approximately [65 GH](https://www.google.com/#q=((270%2C591%2C326+*+60+*+10)+%2F+25)+%2F+100%2C000%2C000) to back the value of one satoshi.
 A proof-of-work for one satoshi would then use approximately [36 bits](http://www.wolframalpha.com/input/?i=log_2%28%28%28270%2C591%2C326%2C000%2C000%2C000+*+60+*+10%29+%2F+25%29+%2F+100%2C000%2C000%29), where a random bitstring of that size when hashed would require an average of 65 billion hashes of the same size bitstring to find a match.

-#### Private Penny Banks (Agreeing on a `P2H2`)
+#### Private Penny Banks

 > documentation here is a higher level work in progress, detailed transaction examples forthcoming

 When Alice wants to perform microtransactions with Bob, they begin by creating multiple sets of small proof-of-work challenges by calculating the current hashes-per-satoshi and generating an array of random bitstrings of the appropriate size to divide a larger value into the individual small values per transaction.
 The number of bitstrings in a set, the size of each individual bitstring, and the total number of sets created may vary by application.
 (TODO: design one or more standard defaults for these that cover most use cases)

-Alice then creates the sets of their hashes as well the double-hashes of each complete set and sends Bob all of the identically-sized sets to choose from.
+Alice then creates the sets of their hashes as well the final `ripemd160(sha256([set]))` of each complete set and sends Bob all of the identically-sized sets to choose from.
 Bob can then randomly select one of them and challenge Alice to reveal the source secret bitstrings of all of the other sets in order to validate that they are all sized and calculated correctly (a partial/confidence-based [zero-knowledge proof](http://en.wikipedia.org/wiki/Zero-knowledge_proof) of the difficulty).
 Once Bob has validated and selected a set from Alice, they perform the same process in reverse with matching sets to have Alice choose/validate a set as well.

 At this point both Alice and Bob have a list of small proof-of-works that add up to a larger bitcoin value and can create a `PB` transaction.
-The required `P2H2` is generated using both of the double-hashes of the selected sets, one from Alice and one from Bob.
-This requires that all of the secrets must be known from both sets in order to generate the correct data input claim the balance assigned to the `P2H2`, neither party has access to this output without doing the amount of work to derive the secrets for it.
+The required conditional multisig script is generated using both of the double-hashes of the selected sets, one from Alice and one from Bob.
+This requires that all of the secrets must be known from both sets in order to generate the correct data input claim the balance assigned to the `P2SH`, neither party has access to this output without doing the amount of work to derive the secrets for it.

 Once both of them exchange their signatures of the agreed upon `PB`, then Alice creates and broadcasts a normal `P2SH` transaction to fund it which Bob can validate like any normal bitcoin transaction.
 The value is then locked and inaccessible to either without cooperation or work.

 As Alice and Bob exchange the actual small asset/values in a microtransaction they can also exchange the secret bitstrings from their sets for the correct value and validate it.
-At regular intervals either side may request a re-balance, exchanging and signing an updated `PB` with the balances of the `P2H2` and `P2PKH` outputs adjusted accordingly.
+At regular intervals either side may request a re-balance, exchanging and signing an updated `PB` with the balances of the `P2SH` and `P2PKH` outputs adjusted accordingly.

 This model incentivises both parties to cooperate to mutually unlock the value over time.
 The bitcoin in the bank is locked and inaccessible to either side without cooperation or hashing, and since the difficulty is identical to mining the main blockchain it is of no current value to withhold or abandon the exchange.

 If either party misbehaves or stops providing value, the other has a valid `PB` to broadcast to permanently freeze the exchange at that point.
-If the source set of secret bitstrings is stored by both, at any point in the future the two parties may begin cooperating again by exchanging them and using the frozen `P2H2` as the input.
-Either side may also decide at some point in the future to perform the remaining hashing work to derive the correct hashes and claim the `P2H2` value, but this process may offer little reward given the value of hashing for the main blockchain, the frozen `PB` transactions act as a long term mutual debt/asset for both parties, owned by neither.
+If the source set of secret bitstrings is stored by both, at any point in the future the two parties may begin cooperating again by exchanging them and using the frozen conditional multisig as the input.
+Either side may also decide at some point in the future to perform the remaining hashing work to derive the correct hashes and claim the `P2SH` value, but this process may offer little reward given the value of hashing for the main blockchain, the frozen `PB` transactions act as a long term mutual debt/asset for both parties, owned by neither.

-The `PB` transactions may include additional inputs and outputs (such as `OP_RETURN`) to include custom requirements or involve additional parties for arbitration, and the `P2H*` outputs may be customized as needed for different applications.
+The `PB` transactions may include additional inputs and outputs (such as `OP_RETURN`) to include custom requirements or involve additional parties for arbitration, and the `P2SH` script may also be customized as needed for different applications.

 Summary steps: